1 – What services do you offer?

 15 – Why am I not able to get the same prices as John with his trade alerts?

 The markets are a living ever moving entity.
 Do not expect that you are going to get the exact same prices as John but in a reasonable range.
 Our goal is to give you the best name and direction to trade.
 Please take a moment to watch our Training Video on how to trade the Trade Alerts available by clicking here.

 a) Markets move, sometimes quite dramatically so.

 b) Your Trade Alert email was hung up on your local providers’ server, getting it to you late.
 This is a function of your local providers’ capital investment, and is totally outside our control.

 c) The spreads on deep-in-the-money options spreads can be quite wide.
 This is why I recommend readers place limit orders to work in the middle market.
 Make the market come to you.

 d) Hundreds of market makers read Global Trading Dispatch.
 The second they see one of my Trade Alerts, they adjust their markets accordingly.
 This is especially true for deep-in-the-money options.
 A spread can go from totally ignored to a hot item in seconds.

-On the one hand, this is good news, as my Trade Alerts have earned such credibility in the marketplace.
+On the one hand, this is good news, as John’s Trade Alerts have earned such credibility in the marketplace.
 On the other hand, it is a problem for readers encountering sharp elbows when attempting executions.

-The bottom line on all of this is that the prices quoted in my Trade Alerts are just ballpark ones with the intention of giving traders some directional guidance.
+The bottom line on all of this is that the prices quoted in Trade Alerts are just ballpark ones with the intention of giving traders some directional guidance.
 You have to exercise your own judgment as to whether the risk/reward is sufficient with the prices you are able to execute yourself.
 Sometimes it is better to pay up by a few cents rather than miss the big trend.
 The market rarely gives you second chances.